 282 Berkeley (29 Commonwealth) is located on the NW corner of Commonwealth and Berkeley, with First Church Boston to the north, across Alley 423, 50 Commonwealth (260 Berkeley) to the south, across Commonwealth, 25-27 Commonwealth to the east, across Berkeley, and 31-33 Commonwealth to the west.

-282 Berkeley (29 Commonwealth) was designed by architect J. Pickering Putnam and built in 1894-1895 for real estate developer William Henry Harrison Newman as a 26 unit apartment house, called Haddon Hall.
+282 Berkeley (29 Commonwealth) was designed by architect J. Pickering Putnam and built in 1894-1895 for real estate developer William Henry Harrison Newman as Haddon Hall, a 26 unit apartment hotel.

 William H. H. Newman was a real estate dealer and developer.
 He owned the Hotel Cluny at 543 Boylston, also designed by J. Pickering Putnam, where he and his wife, Sarah E. (Cole) Newman, lived.

 Click here for an index to the deeds for 282 Berkeley (29 Commonwealth), and click here for further information about the land between the north side of Commonwealth and Alley 423, from Berkeley to Clarendon.